webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Character-Arcs/Join-an-Organization.md

 ---
 aliases:
-- "Join an Organization"
+  - Join an Organization
 tags:
   - Compendium/CSRD/en/Character-Arcs/Join-an-Organization
   - Character-Arc
+title: Join an Organization
+collection: Character-Arcs
+kind: Arc
+categories: []
+id: Join-an-Organization
 ---
 ## Join an Organization
 >You want to join an organization.
 This might be a military organization, a corporation, a secret society, a religion, or something else.